From the left navigation menu, select Network Access and then Virtual IP Pools.

 If you want to tag the VIP pool with a specific VLAN on the data network, enter the VLAN number (0-4096).
 See also Tagging VIP Pools with VLANs.

 If you want to dedicate a specific group of CNodes to the VIP pool, open the drop-down and select all the CNodes you want to include in the group.
 The VIPs in this pool will only be distributed among the selected CNodes.

 If you do not specify any CNodes, the pool will be distributed among all active CNodes.

-Optionally specify a domain name to associate with the VIP pool for DNS resolution by the VAST Cluster DNS server.
-If a domain suffix is defined in the DNS server configuration, it is appended to the domain name to form a FQDN.
+If using the VAST Cluster DNS server, specify a domain short name to associate with the VIP pool for DNS resolution.
+The domain suffix defined in the DNS server configuration is appended to the domain name to form a FQDN.

 The virtual IP pool is saved.
 IP addresses from the pool are assigned automatically to the CNodes.
 You can view the assigned virtual IPs per CNode on the Virtual IPs tab.